IamStephan/vscode-universal-templates-syntax/README.md

 ### 0.0.1

 Initial proof of concept.
-This release focusses heavily on only adding syntax highlighting for supported langauges of the UT-bundler.
-Langauges added:
+This release focusses heavily on only adding syntax highlighting for supported languages of the UT-bundler. languages added:

 - Scripts
   - Javascript (Supported by default)